OmerOzbektas/FOPID-Temperature-Control-with-S-Curve-Reference/README.md

 2. **S-curve temperature reference generator** (program/ramp planner)
 3. **Objective function (cost function)** to tune parameters based on what *I* define as “good control”

-I’m writing this from the perspective of a **4th-year Electrical & Electronics Engineering student** who wants something that can survive real hardware constraints (PWM limits, actuator saturation, smoothness, safety), not just look pretty on plots.

 ---

 ## Why not a basic step reference + classic PID?